yuzawa-san/thin-gbfs/README.md

 * be able to access a large number of open data sources for various popular bike sharing systems.
 * transmit data from server to app using a compact format.
 * cache system and station information server side to avoid hitting the source data API's too often.
+* limit number of TCP connections and number of hosts contacted
+* use HTTPS

 ## Development